-\Microsoft® IT Academy - Excel: 0.5 credits - In this course, students can validate their skills in the fundamentals of creating and managing worksheets and workbooks, creating cells and ranges, creating tables, applying formulas and functions, and creating charts and objects.
+Microsoft® IT Academy - Excel: 0.5 credits - In this course, students will validate skills in the fundamentals of creating and managing worksheets and workbooks, creating cells and ranges, creating tables, applying formulas and functions, and creating charts and objects.
 Students will learn the skills tested in the Microsoft Office Specialist - Excel certification exam.
 (Microsoft Word and PowerPoint certifications complete the requirements of the overall Microsoft Office Specialist Associate certification.)
-Students can make their resume stand out by sitting for and passing the Microsoft Office Specialist - Excel certification exam.
-No matter which career path you are pursuing, Microsoft Office proficiency is a valuable skill in today's job market!
-Associated Pathway: Computer Science
+Make your resume stand out by sitting for and passing this certification exam (if students meet the basic requirements).
+Two of the other Microsoft IT Academy certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.
+Associated Pathways: Business and Entrepreneurship.